lgemc/english/gramar/06_talking_about_purpose.md

 ## Grammar form: **to + base verb**

-She uses its umbrela to prevent getting to warm from the sun
+She uses its umbrella to prevent getting to warm from the sun

 He uses a hat to protect himself from the sun's heat.